 Maintain a license in good standing in the State of California with the applicable regulatory agency for the duration of this contract.

-Remain in compliance with Covered California’s contract terms.

 D. Contract Deliverables:

-The Contractor understands that all recommendations and contract deliverables must comply with the Patient Protection and Affordable Care Act of 2010, as well as sections 15438, 15439, and 100501 through 100521 of the Government Code; 1346.2 and 1366.6 of the Health and Safety Code; 10112.3 and 10112.4 of the Insurance Code.
+The Contractor understands that all recommendations and contract deliverables must comply with the Patient Protection and Affordable Care Act of 2010, as well as sections 15438, 15439, and 100501 through 100521 of the Government Code; 1346.2 of the Health and Safety Code; 10112.3 of the Insurance Code.